pr4ct1c3/jld-academic-kickstart-2/content/authors/admin/_index.md

   url: "http://jaklenecgroup.mit.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a postdoctoral researcher in the Jaklenec Group at the Langer Lab.
-My research interests include:

 interests:
+My research interests include
 (1) engineering biodegradable polymers for vaccine delivery (2) polymer processing for biomedical applications
 (3) drug delivery systems for nucleic acid-based therapeutics